qtcreator-meson-plugin/qtcreator-meson-plugin/README.md

 # About
-This is some basic Meson buildsystem integration for Qt Creator.
+This is some basic Meson build system integration for Qt Creator.

 Currently implemented features:
 - Create new projects